YunoHost/doc/certificate.md

 # Certificate

-Certificates are used to certify that your server is the genuine one, and not an attacker trying to impersonate it.
+Certificates are used to guarantee the confidentiality and authenticity of the communication between a web browser and your server.
+In particular, they protect against attackers trying to impersonate your server.

 YunoHost provides a **self-signed** certificate, it means that your server guaranties the certificate validity.
 It's enough **for personal usage**, because you trust your own server.
 But this could be a problem if you want to open access to anonymous like web user for a website.